 The Writing Program is separate from the MFA program and requires it's own application.
 To be considered for funding as an incoming MFA candidate, you must complete this application.

-Teaching Associate (TO) position in the Writing Program provides a tuition & curriculum fee waiver, health insurance and a stipend of approximately $19,174.80 for the 2017/18 academic year.
+A Teaching Associate (TO) position in the Writing Program provides tuition credit, 95% of the cost of health insurance and a stipend of approximately $21,728.40 for the 2018/19 academic year.
 In exchange, the TO teaches three college writing courses per year to UMass undergraduates.
-Once hired, TOs are eligibile for up to 6 semesters.
+Once hired, TOs are eligible for up to 6 semesters of funding.
 The Writing Program provides substantive training and a supportive work environment, particularly for first-time teachers.
-Arrangements are made to accommodate international students.

-Those who are admitted to the MFA Program will be notified early in February and then the Writing Program immediately begins scheduling telephone interviews.
+Those who are admitted to the MFA Program will be notified in February.
+The Writing Program will immediately thereafter begin scheduling telephone interviews.
 It is strongly suggested that you read and become familiar with the Writing Program's website prior to your telephone interview.